Steve Miller Band: History

 Released in 1978, The Steve Miller Band's Greatest Hits 1974–78 has sold over 15 million copies.

 1982's Abracadabra album gave Steve Miller his third success with the title track.
 Miller's hit pushed Chicago's "Hard to Say I'm Sorry" out of the spot, just as his "Rock'n Me" had knocked Chicago's "If You Leave Me Now" out of the spot in 1976.

 Bingo!, an album of blues and R&B covers, was released on June 15, 2010.
 Let Your Hair Down, a companion release to Bingo!, was released 10 months later, on April 18, 2011.

 Founding member Tim Davis died from complications due to diabetes on September 20, 1988, at the age of 44.
 Long-time band member Norton Buffalo died from lung cancer on October 30, 2009.
 John King (drummer during "The Joker" era) died after a short bout with kidney cancer on October 26, 2010.
 James Cooke died from cancer on 16 May 2011.
 Original bassist Lonnie Turner died from lung cancer on April 28, 2013.
 His time with the band led to songs such as Jet Airliner, Swingtown, Take the Money And Run, Jungle Love and many more.
 Blues guitarist Jacob Petersen officially joined the band before the Spring 2011 tour.
 Following Petersen joining the band, longtime guitarist Kenny Lee Lewis switched instruments to become the band's full-time bassist.
 In 2014, Steve Miller Band toured with fellow San Francisco rock band Journey.

 When it was announced that Steve Miller would be inducted into the Rock and Roll Hall of Fame as a solo artist without his band, Miller told Rolling Stone, "It wasn't my decision, and I didn't have any input into any of it.
 If they had asked me what do, I think I would have said, 'Here's a list of everyone that was ever in my band.
 They all ought to be here.'"

+Musical style and influences

+The Steve Miller Band's early material was blues rock that was influenced by psychedelic music.
+The band played pop rock in their later output.
+The songwriting has a strong emphasis on melody.
+Miller experimented with new wave music in the 1980s before reverting back to his initial style with the band.